Magnushhoie/weightless_NN_decompression/README.md

-# Neural Network Decompression Without Storing Weights
+# Rationale

+Neural network-based language models are ideally suited for compressing text, as they can efficiently predict the next word in a sentence.
+Instead of storing all words in a sentence, we can instead only store the index of the next predicted words:

+An apple a day keeps the doctor away (37 characters) -> 40, 9, 6, 3, 1, 1, 1, 1 (9 digits)

+Likewise, given a list of indices to select the next words from the same neural network, we can decode the digits back to words.

+However, this requires us to store the full neural network weights, throwing away any compression gains.
+Interestingly, it is possible to decode the digits without ever storing the neural weights.

-The [notebook.ipynb](notebook.ipynb) demonstrates this workflow:
+The [notebook.ipynb](notebook.ipynb) demonstrates this proof of concept:
-- Encoder: Compress data.txt -> compressed.txt using a simple LSTM neural network
+- Encoder neural network: Compresses data.txt -> compressed.txt using a simple LSTM neural network
-- Decoder: Decompress compressed.txt WITHOUT transmitting the neural network weights
+- Decoder neural network: Decompresses compressed.txt WITHOUT transmitting the neural network weights
-- Relies on the encoder training+compressing one sequence at a time, and decoder mirroring the steps exactly by decompressing+training one sequence at a time (sharing states w/o needing to transmit weights)
+- The idea works by having the encoder compressing text while it is training, and the decoder mirroring the process exactly by decompressing and training on the decompressed text.
+This way, both neural netowrks always share the same state over time, removing the need to store the weights externally.

 The idea comes from this [2019 NNCP paper](https://bellard.org/nncp/nncp.pdf), which holds the currently world record for smallest compressed version of Wikipedia file (~1 GB -> 100 MB), cleverly avoiding needing to store the NN weights in the file, and is explained in this [HackerNews post](https://news.ycombinator.com/item?id=27244810).